Gleolan for Visualization of Newly Diagnosed or Recurrent Meningioma

 - Women who are pregnant or plan to become pregnant during study participation.

-- Prior history of gastrointestinal perforation, diverticulitis, and or/peptic ulcer disease.
+- Prior history of gastrointestinal perforation, diverticulitis, and or/peptic ulcer disease within 90 days of informed consent.

 - Simultaneous participation in another clinical study or participation in another clinical study in the 30 days directly preceding treatment or within 5 plasma half-life of the preceding study drug, whatever is longer.